pflanze/functional-perl/README.md

-* there are also various ways in which to explore performance improvements (read-only guarantees and caching, sequences, PXML precalculations, implement code inlining, ...)
+* there are also various ways in which to explore performance improvements (read-only guarantees and caching, sequences, PXML compile time preserialization, implement code inlining, ...)

 Please play with the examples and try to write some of your own, read the docs and tell us what's badly explained, and if you've got